ChenyunZhang/ChenyunZhang/README.md

 ![Image](https://github.com/ChenyunZhang/ChenyunZhang/blob/main/AC.jpg?raw=true)

 ### 🐶About me
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React.
 - 👯 I have a passion for learning and sharing my knowledge with others a public as possible.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I dreamt to be a psychologist when I was little
+- ⚡ Fun fact: I dreamt to be a psychologist when I was little.

 ### 📫 Where to find me
 - ✨[LinkedIn](www.linkedin.com/in/tracy-zhang-link816)